Sufyani

-It is also said that when the Mahdi appears, Sufyani will send an army to seize and kill him, but, when Sufyani and his army would reach the desert of Bayda, they would be swallowed.
+It is also said that when the Mahdi appears, the Sufyani will send an army to seize and kill him, but, when the Sufyani and his army reach the desert of Bayda, they would be swallowed up.

-However some (mostly Sunni) sources claim Hadith describing the Sufyani as tyrannical figure of end times as unreliable, based on a "garbled version" of a legend "fabricated by traditionists with Shi'ite and pro- 'Abbasid sentiments".
-Others reverse his role as an evil-doer, describing him as an ally not enemy of the Mahdi.
+However, some mostly Sunni sources claim Hadith describing the Sufyani are unreliable, based on a "garbled version" of a legend "fabricated by traditionists with Shia and pro- 'Abbasid sentiments".
+Others reverse his role as an evil-doer, describing him as an ally not an enemy of the Mahdi.

 Prophecies

-Prior to Sufyani
+Prelude

-Before Sufyani, a sedition will arise in the Maghreb and spread in every direction such that no party or group could protect itself from it.
+Before the Sufyani appears, a sedition will arise in the Maghreb and spread in every direction such that no party or group could protect itself from it.

 Disorder, strife, and fear will emerge in the Magrib (west)...
 Strife will proliferate.